Incognito95/BeautyBoosters_Wordpress/wp-content/plugins/so-css/readme.txt

 [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) enhances SiteOrigin CSS with a Google Web Font Selector.
 Choose from hundreds of beautiful web fonts right in the visual editor.

-SiteOrigin Premium also includes access to our next-level email support service, perfect for those times when you need fast and effective technical support.
+SiteOrigin Premium includes access to our professional email support service, perfect for those times when you need fast and effective technical support.
+We're standing by to assist you in any way we can.

 == Changelog ==

+= 1.3.1 - 10 July 2021 =
+* Updated the Plugins page action link list.

 = 1.3.0 - 14 June 2021 =
 * Inspector: Added a new Border Radius setting to the Decoration tab.